On Lagrangian tori in K3 surfaces: Rokhlin and Viro numbers

-The Viro index is well defined whenever the modulo 2 reduction of $[L] \in H_2(X;\zz)$ vanishes.
+The Viro index of $\gamma$ is defined as the linking number modulo 2:

+The linking number is defined as follows.
+Since $X$ is simply-connected, there exists an immersed disk $D$ that bounds $\gamma$ in $X$.
+We choose $D$ to be transverse to $L$.
+Then, the linking number is the number of intersection points between $D$ and $L$, modulo 2:

+If $D'$ is another disk bounding $\gamma$, then the union of $D$ and $D'$ forms an immersed sphere in $X$ denoted as $S$.
+The difference between the number of intersection points of $L$ with $D$ and $D'$ (modulo 2) is equal to the number of intersection points between $S$ and $L$ (also modulo 2).
+Since $L$ is nullhomologous modulo 2, the latter number is always even.
+Therefore, the Viro index is well-defined for vanishing homology classes $[L] \in H_2(X; \mathbb{Z}_2)$.

-We denote the Maslov class of $L$ by $\alpha \in H^1(L;\zz)$. \begin{lemma} Let $(X,J)$ be the K3 manifold with $c_1(X) = 0$.
+We let $\alpha \in H^1(L; \mathbb{Z})$ to be half of the Maslov class of $L$. \begin{lemma} Let $(X,J)$ be a simply-connected almost-complex 4-manifold homotopy-equivalent to a complex K3 surface, and suppose $c_1(X) = 0$.
 If $L$ is nullhomologous modulo 2 and the modulo 2 reduction of $\alpha$ vanishes, then there exists a simple loop $\gamma$ on $L$ such that $V(\gamma) = 1$. \end{lemma} The proof occupies the present section.